This article is part of a series on elderly care. The series provides important information about caregiving practices.

 3. Ensure no trips or falls

 Hence, it’s a good idea to have devices positioned where there are stairs, as well as outside the bathroom.
+Kitchens can also be hazardous places for those living with limited mobility.

 1. Two-way communication

-Conversations can be held through security cameras that have two-way audio, which is a common feature of IP cameras.
 The user can activate the paired device’s microphone, and the party on the other side of the device can talk to them through it.
-Some cameras, like those made for pet monitoring, also have video monitors on them, so both parties can see and hear one another.

 2. Push notifications

-It’s neither practical nor respectful to observe livestream footage round-the-clock, which is why push notifications are essential.
-With push notifications enabled, the caregiver’s paired phone will be notified whenever something requires their attention, like significant motion or even smoke alarms going off.
+With push notifications enabled, the caregiver’s paired phone will be notified only when something requires their attention, like significant motion or even smoke alarms going off.

 3. Motion detection

-Notifications that will be most important are ones triggered by motion detection.
-Motion detection sensitivity can be adjusted, and specific areas of the frame can usually be allocated.
+Motion detection sensitivity can be adjusted, and specific areas of the frame can sometime be allocated.
 If a fall were to happen in a doorway, for example, the user’s phone would be immediately notified.

 4. Internet compatibility

-Without an IP camera, say goodbye two-way audio, push notifications, and motion detection.
-If the person being cared for doesn’t have a Wi-Fi connection, some cameras support data provided by a SIM card.
-Check out our favorite cameras to monitor elderly people without wifi.
+If the person being cared for doesn’t have a Wi-Fi connection, some cameras, including AlfredCamera devices, support data provided by a SIM card.

 5. Ease of use

-For both parties, ease of use is an important factor in having the device actually be of use.
 If the monitored party doesn’t want to be viewed for a while, they should be able to easily turn off the device.
+Likewise, the app that the camera interfaces with should be simple and streamlined.

-AlfredCamera was built with the intention to be a viable security option for everyone, regardless of financial circumstance.
-At home elderly care is extremely expensive to facilitate properly, and it helps to be able to keep costs down where possible.
+At home elderly care is extremely expensive to facilitate properly, and we know that it helps to be able to keep costs down wherever possible.

 For caregivers unsure about committing to the purchase of a hardware camera, try out AlfredCamera on an old phone for free.

 Simply download the app onto an Android or iOS device positioned around the house and access them via the app on a separate device.
+Once downloaded, follow the 5 steps below to get started:

 Here’s what users are saying.